Young long-haired smiling man in glasses working with laptop while sitting with coffee in cafe

 What can affect credit scores?

-Hard inquiries—as opposed to soft inquiries—can influence your credit score.
+A hard credit check—as opposed to soft credit inquiries—can influence your credit score.
 A hard inquiry is a credit check run by a lender when you apply for a new loan or credit account.
-New credit applications are reported to the major credit bureaus, so they’re reflected in your credit file.
+A lender will report a new credit application to the major credit bureaus, so they will appear in your credit file.

 Specifically, a hard credit inquiry might occur when you apply for a: